-In September 2017, our Board of Directors increased our total share repurchase authorization to \$250.0 million.
+In September 2017, our Board of Directors increased our total share repurchase authorization to \$250 million.
 In fiscal year 2018, we repurchased and retired 2.9 million shares of our common stock for \$120.0 million.
-We did not repurchase and retire any shares of our common stock in the three months ended May 31, 2019.
-We repurchased and retired 0.7 million shares for \$25.0 million in the six months ended May 31, 2019.
-As of May 31, 2019, there was \$75.0 million remaining under this current authorization.
+We did not repurchase and retire any shares of our common stock in the three months ended August 31, 2019.
+We repurchased and retired 0.7 million shares for \$25.0 million in the nine months ended August 31, 2019.
+As of August 31, 2019, there was \$75.0 million remaining under this current authorization.

 In connection with the acquisition of Ipswitch, we have suspended our stock repurchase program for the remainder of fiscal 2019.
 We expect to resume share repurchases in fiscal 2020, at a level consistent with our publicly stated capital allocation policy.
-However, we may terminate this program at any time.
+The timing and amount of any shares repurchased will be determined by management based on its evaluation of market conditions and other factors, and the Board of Directors may choose to suspend, expand or discontinue the repurchase program at any time.